avinashbabudonthu/java/java-v2/autosys/README.md

 # JIL Essential attributes
 * insert_job(job name) - used to identify the job.
 Must be unique.
 It can be from 1 to 30 characters.
 * job_type - Specifies type of job. command (c), file watcher (f), box (b)
-* owner - whose user ID the command will be run under on the client machine.
-Ex: `owner: root`
+* owner - whose user ID the command will be run under on the client machine
+	* Example: `owner: root`
-* machine: Client machine on which command should run.
-Ex: `machine: server1`
+* machine: Client machine on which command should run
+	* Example: `machine: server1`

 # JIL General attributes
 * description - provides comment field, used for documentation purposes only